‘CHINA C’ - Omoda 5 Independent New Review (Ref:1609/14149)

 By Jonathan Crouch Added 28th March, 2024

 Chinese brand Omoda enters the SUV C-segment with this car, the Omoda 5.
-Jonathan Crouch takes a look.
+Jonathan Crouch drives it.

 Ten Second Review